mozilla/data-docs/src/concepts/glean/glean.md

 **Provide a consistent base of telemetry**

   A baseline of analysis is important for all our products, from counting active users to retention and session times.
-This is supported out-of-the-box by the SDK, and funnels directly into visualization tools like GUD.
+This is supported out-of-the-box by the SDK, and funnels directly into visualization tools like the [Growth and Usage Dashboard (GUD)](../tools/gud.html).

   Metrics that are common to all products, such as the operating system and architecture, are provided automatically in a consistent way.